lweasel/piquant/docs/quantifiers.rst

 Quantification tools
 ====================

-By default, the *piquant* pipeline has the ability to run the following four transcript quantification tools.
+By default, the *piquant* pipeline has the ability to run the following six transcript quantification tools.
 The pipeline can, however, be easily extended to run additional quantification tools by editing the ``quantifiers.py`` Python module, as described in :ref:`extending-adding-new-quantifiers`.

 .. attention:: It is important to clarify that rather than testing the performance of quantification tools alone, *piquant* is actually testing the performance, as regards the accuracy of transcript quantification, of mapping plus quantification tool pipelines (at least in the case of quantification tools which require mapping of reads prior to quantification).
 It can easily be understood, for example, how difficulties encountered when mapping reads to the genome might adversely affect quantification performance, through factors beyond a quantification tool's control.